May 20, 2018

 UNDERSTAND WHAT’S NORMAL & WHAT’S ABNORMAL

-Disorder exacerbates the lower self, highlighting negative qualities and morphing positive traits into unbearable renditions of what formerly proved beneficial.
+Disorder exacerbates the lower self, highlighting unfruitful attributes (unfruitful until they spur transformation) and morphing positive traits into unbearable renditions of what formerly proved beneficial, the lower self all the same.
 A driven individual may become a workaholic, suffocating the part of nir soul that yearns for sociability.
 A predisposition to defy may transform into misguided obstinacy, or even full-blown rage, incited at the slightest provocation.
-No propensity that is so one-sided complements the soul, yet must stem from some quality that when properly channeled aids in the fruition of higher mentalities (no qualities a soul possesses are “evil”, just poorly expressed).
-The key here, then, is to achieve balance–between what serves us and what doesn’t, what we have yet to work on versus what we’re beginning to achieve.
-Thankfully, homeopathy can show us the way, as it restores our bodies and minds back to their natural states, as they always were and always should be, perhaps with awareness, triumph, and solidification (of the higher self) differentiating our young, uninhibited selves, from our older, equally free selves.
+No propensity that is so one-sided complements the soul, yet must stem from some quality that when properly channeled aids in the fruition of higher mentalities–indeed, no qualities a soul possesses are “evil”, just poorly expressed.
+The key here, then, is to achieve balance between what serves us and what doesn’t, what supports the ego and what supports harmony, enlightenment.
+The goal would be to eventually only manifest the higher, even during times of undirected or unintended spiritual reflection, such as those primarily thought to be “fun”.
+The earthly soul will find spiritual resonation in all endeavors.
+Thankfully, homeopathy can show us the way toward equilibrium, the foundation of growth, as it restores our bodies and minds back to their natural states, as they always were and always should be, perhaps with awareness, triumph, and solidification (of the higher self) differentiating our young, uninhibited selves, from our older, equally free selves.

 Any distressing impact on the body has the potential to alter the mind, and vice versa, perhaps without you even knowing it (consider, once again, The Altered Personality).
 But do not fret: you don’t necessarily need to “understand what’s normal and what’s abnormal” in order to guide your homeopath in the right direction.
 No matter how far gone you are, the way your vital force expresses disorder is unique to you, the multiple constitutions you surely belong to.
+With every layer of dis-ease comes a deeper, more destructive, and even warped version of a few key mentalities associated with one constitution–for example, Phosphorus’ lack of personal boundaries, which may have initially only made nem sympathetic to the point of being easily manipulated, turning into a fear of wide open spaces to which there is no end.
 Grasping the progression of your altered mentality/physicality, then, is less pertinent to the instigation of the healing process than is just the accurate communication of your current state.
-Regardless, as you begin to realize who you could be (and who you will be as you delve further and further into treatment), you bestow yourself with the awareness required to heal your lower self, to subjugate your ego, as they evince in any aspect of your life, at any time in your life.
-As the confusion of disorder dissipates, you will gain clarity into who you truly are–your higher self.
+Regardless, as you begin to realize who you could be (and who you will be as you delve further and further into treatment), you will bestow yourself with the awareness required to heal from your lower self, to subjugate your ego, as they evince in any aspect of your life, at any time in your life.
+As the confusion of disorder dissipates, you will gain clarity into your genuine identity–your higher self, that which comes so easily in a state of equilibrium.
 Conveying the information this awareness entails will not only prove to be an enriching experience for you and your homeopath to engage in, but a method by which the latter appraises your progress.

 HOW DOES YOUR “DISORDER” MAKE YOU FEEL?

 If you are or begin to become aware of your personality changes, make them known.
-Think back to how you used to feel before you fell ill, or simply before you felt “off”–five years ago, ten years ago, before that traumatic incident… Compare your former self to the present tense.
+Think back to how you used to feel before you fell ill, or simply before you felt “less than”–five years ago, ten years ago, before that traumatic incident… Compare your former self to the present tense.
 Are you who you want to be?
-Do you feel like you are always fighting something, especially negativity, or any of the aforementioned compulsions?
+Do you feel like you are always fighting something, especially some form of negativity, or any of the aforementioned compulsions?
 Do you feel like you haven’t coped with an emotionally-trying circumstance in your life, and if so, do you have a tendency to “escape” rather than deal?
 How do you escape?
-When you think about traumatic life events, do you push your thoughts aside, seek the effects of drugs, turn to food, or do you resolve to overcome your afflictions?
+When you think about troubling life events or current mentalities, do you push your thoughts aside, seek the effects of drugs, turn to food, or do you resolve to overcome your afflictions?
 Try as you might to do so, don’t beat yourself up if you’re struggling–disorder has a way of enslaving us, of confusing us, despite our efforts to clear away the aforementioned “smog”.

 Do you suffer from depression?
 What facets of your lower self do you struggle to overcome?
 What thoughts or circumstances bring you further down?
 Why do they make you feel that way?
-Do you have any go-to coping mechanisms?
+Do you have any go-to coping mechanisms, and why do you choose them?
 Do you have anxiety?
 Do you know the origin of your anxiety (some traumatic episode)?
 Is any anxiety that afflicts you exacerbated by duties you have yet to fulfill, social events, work events, etc.?
 Do you feel like those duties weigh you down, even if they aren’t that great?
 Perhaps it seems as if the weight of the world is on your shoulders, as you absorb the sufferings of all around you, whether you want to or not.
 Is your anxiety physically-minded, in the form of heart palpitations, sweats, tachycardia, etc., or do you just get riled up easily, perhaps evidenced by racing thoughts?
-What makes you tick?
+What makes you tick, and why does it do so?
 Are you sensitive to sound, light, smells (loud music, bright lamps, the smell of meat, cooked food, eggs, etc.)?
 Do you cringe when someone speaks of violence (Phosphorus, Calcarea, amongst others), of wasting paper, of defying the law or running a muck of predetermined structures in the process (Kali Carbonicum)?
+Why do these state of affairs perturb you?
 Do you fear heights, ghosts, intruders, or spiders?
 Do you feel as though your negativity attracts unwanted circumstances or the paranormal (a reflection of your own demons–you should choose when you tap into that energy; it should not tap into you)?
 Are you afraid of long-term illness, of current illness, of the degradation or suffering of death and disease?
-Why do you fear malady (fear of the body, fear of perpetual suffering, fear of death (why?), fear of the very idea of disorder)?
+Why do you fear malady (fear of the body, fear of perpetual suffering, fear of death, fear of the very idea of disorder)?
 Are you a worrywart (about what?), exceedingly calm, highly irritable, or somewhere in between?
 Are you manical when ill, inconsolable, suicidal, in desperate need of company or isolation?
 Do you converse with others or merely enjoy having someone nearby to which you are not forced to speak?

 Are you affectionate, withdrawn, critical, hateful, or cruel?
-What makes you that way?
+What modalities bring about or alleviate these characteristics?
 Do you love yourself, beat yourself up for any moral wrongs or perceived inadequacies?
 What “inadequacies” do you suppose you have?
 Do they center on how you treat others, your performance at work, your physical appearance, or does a perfectionist tendency drive you to evaluate your actions–or those of people around you–in terms of the unattainable standards you set for yourself?
 Do you have an all-or-nothing attitude when it comes to your achievements, or are you OK with failure, with mediocrity?
 Or do you merely recognize your worth does not lie in your ability to attain success in a norm-minded, inauthentic setting?

 Are you down-to-earth, materialistic, image-focused, or minimalistic?
 What can you do away with, and what do you feel like you need to function (what are your crutches)?
 Do you have an intense need for security, for control, for life experience, or companionship?
 Do you take life by the horns or prefer routine?
 Does illness debilitate you, make you restless, or exhaust you from exerting yourself due to your restlessness?
 Do you admit you don’t feel well, put on a happy face, or crave consolidation from others in your misery?
 Do you think you’ll recover, that medicine cannot fix you because you’re too far gone, or that it cannot mend you because you don’t believe in holistic healing?